-The devices are dual-band industrial high-performance wireless LAN access points or clients complying with IEEE 802.11a/b/g/h/n.
-They provide a high radio output with a bandwidth of up to 450 Mbit/s.
+The devices are dual-band industrial high-performance wireless LAN access points or dual-band industrial high-performance wireless LAN clients devicedependent complying with IEEE 802.11a/b/g/h/n or with IEEE 802.11ac.
+They provide a high radio output with a bandwidth of up to 450 Mbit/s (11n-WLAN-module) or 1.3 GBit/s (11ac-WLAN-module).
 The devices support MIMO (Multiple Input Multiple Output) and Multipath.
 The bandwidth is increased by using the multipath transmission by means of reflections.
 Each WLAN module has 3 antennas for sending and receiving, to ensure stable network coverage with few shadow areas.